MartyMarek/Cross-Road-Signalling-optimisation-with-RL/README.md

 # 4. Training models

-To execute a training run, select the python notebook file corresponding to the model you want to run, as follows:
+To execute a training run, select the python notebook file corresponding to the model you want to run.
+Please note these have already been run and have saved the results.

 * Q-Learning : model_training_qlearn.ipynb
 * Sarsa : model_training_qlearn.ipynb